On this Page

 - Center for Human Environments (CHE), CUNY Graduate Center.
 A multi-disciplinary center comprising four separate research groups focusing on childrens’ environments, housing environments, public space, and youth studies.
 Research is often on focused on the New York metropolitan area.

-- Center for Architecture and Urban Planning Research (CAPUR), School of Architecture and Urban Planning, University of Wisconsin–Milwaukee.
+- Center for Architecture and Urban Planning Research (CAUPR), School of Architecture and Urban Planning, University of Wisconsin–Milwaukee.
 A center for planning and architectural research and community service.